ZachEngstrom/pihole/README.md

    - The 1st line is saying to run the *pihole_email_before_restart.py* file every Saturday morning at 1:55AM.
    - The 2nd line is saying to run the *pihole_update.sh* file every Saturday morning at 2:00AM and capture the output in the *pihole.log* file (it will automatically get created if it's not already there).
    - The 3rd line is saying to run the `pihole_email_after_restart.py` file every Saturday morning at 2:30AM.
-   - Use [crontab.guru](https://crontab.guru/) if you'd like to adjust when these scripts run.
 1. Now press <kbd>[^X]</kbd>, <kbd>[y]</kbd> and <kbd>[return]</kbd> to save your changes and exit the file.
 1. Validate that the file saved by running `sudo crontab -l` in your terminal.
 You should see the values that you entered